 We believe that these three proposals to change the way we prescribe will help us to balance our budgets without affecting patient care.

 Why make these changes?

-To free up GP time for more complex patient care

-Because many products are now widely available in high street stores
+To free up GP time for more complex patient care Because many products high street stores

-To reduce waste with repeat prescriptions
+Teleduce waste with repeat prescriptions 49